cristianadam/except/README.md

 except - small OS exceptions library
 ====================================

-This library will transform system exceptions – SEH on Windows, SIGNALs on POSIX, in C++ exceptions.
+This library will transform system exceptions â€“ SEH on Windows, SIGNALs on POSIX, in C++ exceptions.

 Structured Exceptions Handling (SEH)